-- The spectre from Hamlet.
+- The spectre.
 We don't even know if it really is the soul of the dead king; it could be a demon planning to damn Hamlet.
 If so, it succeeds.

 - Ophelia's madness can come across as quite disturbing - especially since she even loses her self-preservation instincts.